garengh4/create-react-app/README.md

 - If function is passed to it, it uses that function to compute the state (by passing the current state var value to) and then set it => this approach is safest if the new value depends in any way on the prev value of the state var.

 **UseEffect**
-- all hooks begin witht "use" => indicate that React is providing that service => kind of like dependency injection from React into our component
+- all hooks begin with "use" => indicate that React is providing that service => kind of like dependency injection from React into our component
 - all hooks can only be used at the top level in the component functions; cannot use them nested within other code blocks like if-then-else or for-loops or inner functions
 - There is exactly 1 type of inner function in which we can use these hooks => the function that is used to create custom hook => note that we can create our own hooks that may use 1 or more React's pre-existing hooks
 - we can have useEffects as many as we need